The word “peg” is simple, short, and commonly used, yet its meaning can vary widely depending on the context.

 Origin and Etymology of the Word “Peg”

 Over time, the meaning of peg expanded beyond its literal, physical sense.
-Because pegs were used to fix or hold items at a specific position, the word gradually developed a figurative meaning associated with setting limits, assigning values, or establishing positions.
 This shift in meaning is common in language, where concrete tools inspire abstract ideas.
 For example, just as a peg holds something steady, a value or price can be “pegged” to remain fixed.

 By the 19th and 20th centuries, peg had become a versatile verb as well as a noun.
 Writers and speakers began using it to describe estimating someone’s character (“I’ve got you pegged”) or fixing something conceptually, such as prices, ratings, or currency values.
 This evolution paved the way for its modern usage in economics and finance, where a peg refers to fixing one currency’s value to another.